ifeanyimuogbo/jur-profile-builder/README.md

 I bootstrapped this project with [Create React App](https://github.com/facebook/create-react-app).

 `Note`: I started out writing my own code from scratch.
-However, I realized I could save more time by generating the project with CRA and doing customizations myself as this is a short (4-hours long) assessment.
+However, I realized I could save more time by generating the project with CRA and doing customizations myself as this is a short (4-hours long) assessment.\

+** You need node version >= 12 to run this project,

 ## Available Scripts

 In the project directory, you can run: